Author

 Samuel Torrey

 Samuel Torrey (1632–1707) was a Congregationalist minister and theologian whose works exemplified the spiritual concerns of late seventeenth-century New England Puritanism, particularly the anxiety over religious declension and the need for ecclesiastical reform.
-His published exhortations, including *An Exhortation Unto Reformation* and *A Plea for the Life of Dying Religion*, articulated the jeremiad tradition and called for renewed piety amid perceived spiritual decline in the colonial churches.
-Through his pastoral writings, Torrey contributed significantly to the development of American Puritan homiletics and the theological discourse surrounding conversion, divine providence, and the maintenance of covenant community.
+His published exhortations, including *An Exhortation Unto Reformation* and *A Plea for the Life of Dying Religion*, articulated the jeremiad tradition and called for renewed piety amid what he perceived as the spiritual complacency of his generation.
+Through his pastoral writings, Torrey contributed significantly to the theological discourse surrounding covenant renewal and the preservation of Puritan orthodoxy during a period of considerable social and religious transition in colonial America.

 Works in the Library